-Transform the company from a national single-product company into an international and multi-product one through the challenge of adaptation.
+Transform the company from a national singleproduct company into an international and multiproduct one through the challenge of adaptation.

-- Management processes: see section "People management", pages 72-79 - Corporate governance: see section "Corporate Governance", pages 57-64 - Organisational culture: see section "Corporate Culture", page 56 - Recasting and reinforcing the teams: see section "People management". pages 72-79 - Adopting a model for integration of new acquisitions: see section "Consolidation", page 14
+- Management processes: see section "People management", pages 58-65 - ✓ Corporate governance: see section "Corporate Governance", pages 45-50 - ✓ Organisational culture: see section "Corporate Culture", page 45 - ✓ Recasting and reinforcing the teams see section section "People management", pages 58-65 - ✓ Adopting a model for integration of new acquisitions: see section "Consolidation", pages 10-11

-Combining growth and consolidation

-Conclude new agreements with large and small telecommunications service operators for the provision of mobile broadband connectivity, broadcasting and "Internet of Things" projects.
+Combining growth and consolidation Conclude new agreements with large and small telecommunications service operators for the provision of mobile broadband connectivity, broadcasting and "Internet of Things" projects.
 This translates into sustained growth of the sharing ratio and the number of teams deployed at our network of sites.

-See section "Business Model", pages 38-50
+✓ See section "Business Model", pages 30-40

-Maintain the momentum towards internationalisation.
+Maintain the momentum towards

+internationalisation.
 Consolidate positions in Spain and Italy and explore and exploit opportunities in markets such as the UK, Germany and France; they are the vectors of the inorganic growth of Cellnex Telecom, capitalising on the dynamics of mobile operators outsourcing networks.

-See section Growth, Expansion and Consolidation, pages 10-16
+See section Growth, Expansion and Consolidation, page 6-12.

 Meet expectations: maintaining investor confidence.
 Cellnex's IPO in 2015 was also a "pact" with shareholders regarding the company's future performance.
 Fulfilling this commitment means responding to all challenges ahead and earning investor confidence in the Cellnex project.

-See section "Market figures", pages 18-19
+✓ See section "Merket figures: Cellnex on the stock market", pages 14-15